 Everything we are talking about is for both in-person and virtual classes.
 Classes refer to any activity in your Studio.

-As a business owner, your time is extremely valuable, and a good approach is to spend 60-70% of it on tasks that directly grow your business.
-I hear you saying: “I do not have any more time left, I have a Studio to run.”
-That is right, but you also have a business to grow.
-Think about the constant admin work you do (checking attendance, collecting payments, updating the website).
+As a Business Owner, your time is extremely valuable, and a good approach is to spend 60-70% of it on tasks that directly grow your business.
+I hear you saying: “I do not have any more time left, I have a Teaching Business to run.”
+You are right, but you also have a Business to Grow.
+Think about the constant admin work you do (checking attendance, collecting payments, updating website...)
 Do any of those help you get more Students?
 Nope.
 So best to find a way to delegate or outsource most admin tasks.